 Some registration systems only support two pricing levels.
 Sawyer, for example, lets you set a standard price and a single promotional code for a supported price.
 There's no built-in way to offer a third tier.

-To use the calculator in two-tier mode, simply set the Supporter Premium to 0%.
+To use the calculator in two-tier mode, set the Supporter Premium to 0%.
 The supporter tier box disappears, and all the downstream tables and framing language adjust automatically.
 The sustainability analysis still works.
-The predicted distribution still works (just set % Supporter to 0 and split the remainder between supported and standard).
+The predicted distribution still works (just set the supporter percentage to 0 and split the remainder between supported and standard).
 The tier framing language generator will produce two-tier copy instead of three.

 Two-tier mode isn't a compromise.
 It's the right configuration when your booking system has a two-tier constraint, and the tool supports it fully.